Ergonomics

 Medical Evaluation

-Employees, who suffer from injuries and illnesses that may have been caused by the poor ergonomic design of their workstations, will follow the medical consultation procedure for occupationally related injuries set for each campus.
+Employees, who suffer from injuries and illnesses attributed to the poor ergonomic design of their workstations, will follow the medical consultation procedure for occupationally related injuries set for each campus.

 Equipment Purchasing